Three students smile while seated in a study lounge.

 Archived Projects

-Immigrant Rights Collective: Students assist Make the Road NJ with weekly citizenship clinics and other immigration legal work.
+In the Immigrant Rights Collective, students assist Make the Road NJ with weekly citizenship clinics and other immigration legal work.

 The Honorable Morris Stern Bankruptcy Assistance Project pairs students with volunteer attorneys, many of whom are Rutgers alumni, to assist clients who are considering filing for Chapter 7 "no asset" bankrupty.
 This project is generously funded by the American College of Bankruptcy Foundation and the New Jersey Bankruptcy Lawyers Foundation.